-Note: One week after the “Last day to accept applications” deadline, students will receive an email from the site that informs them the round is over.
+Note: Two weeks after the “Last day to accept applications” deadline, students will receive an email from the site that informs them the round is over.
 We recommend that if you have any students who are “short-listed” but you aren’t able to offer a position to yet, you get in touch with them directly informing them of their status before this “round is over” email gets sent out.

 3) “Accepted applications": This is where applicants who you will/have offered a position to get placed.
 You can move students out of this status anytime up until the “Last day to accept applications” deadline.